-Dr. Corinne Wohlford Associate Vice President of Academic Affairs 6800 Wydown Blvd, Ryan Hall 302 Clayton, Mo 63105 (314) 719-3640 E-Mail: cwohlford@fontbonne.edu
+Carla Hickman Associate Vice President of Student Affairs 6800 Wydown Blvd, Ryan Hall 302 Clayton, Mo 63105

 CONFIDENTIALITY OF VICTIMS

 Fontbonne University will protect the confidentiality of victims of sexual assaults, domestic violence, dating violence, and stalking to the fullest extent of the law.
 The following programs and offices of Student Activities, Residential Life, Student Health Services, Athletics, DPS, and the Dean of Students will cooperatively work together to ensure that the complainant's health, physical safety, work and academic status are protected, pending the outcome of a formal University complaint (contact information).
 Additionally, person identifiable information about the victim will be treated as confidential and only shared with persons with a specific need to know who are investigating/adjudicating the complaint or delivering resources or support services to the complainant.
 The University does not publish the name of a crime victim nor specific housing information regarding victims in the DPS Daily Crime Log.
 Victims may request that directory information on file be removed from public sources.
 Please contact the Director of Residential life at (314) 889-1429 for more information on removing information from public sources.